lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_gcloud_bucket.rst

 4. Navigate to `IAM & Admin -> Roles <https://console.cloud.google.com/iam-admin/roles>`_.

-- There create a new role, with the title and ID `STORAGE_READ_WRITE_LIST`.
+- Create a new role, with the same title and ID.
+  E.g. call it `LIGHTLY_DATASET_ACCESS`.
 - Click on `Add Permissions`, search for `storage.objects`
 - Add the permissions `storage.objects.get`, `storage.objects.list`, and `storage.objects.create`.
-  The create permissions are needed so that Lightly can create thumbnails in your bucket.
+  The create permissions are needed if you want Lightly to create thumbnails in your bucket (Option A).
+Otherwise (Option B and C) you can leave them away.
 - After adding the permissions, create the role.

 .. figure:: ./images_gcloud_bucket/screenshot_gcloud_storage_role.jpg